OLORUNFUNMI-M/OLIST-ANALYSIS/olist business case.md

 ---Analysis process

-Checked out for null, duplicate values wrote SQL queries to understand the data and identify patterns that helped in answering the businss questions
+Checked out for null, duplicate values wrote SQL queries to understand the data and identify patterns to answering the business questions

 ---RECOMMENDATIONS
 1. Only 67 products are listed on the platform - Olist should onboard more reliable sellers of different product so customers can have a range to choose from